eugeniothiago/bionic-reader/README.md

 ### Script parameters:
 - `--text`: The string/text to be processed.
 - `--output_type`: So you can select in what language/type you want to apply boldness.
-The script currently supports **html, markdown and ANSI** outputs.
+The script currently supports **html, RTF, markdown and ANSI** outputs.

 The script **will process entire files in the future**.
 Currently working on that :D